oduameh/node-course/docs/Instructions/automating.md

 :::tip

-Anytime a service file is changed, you'll need to reload the systemd daemon
+Reload the systemd daemon whenever a service file is changed.

 :::

-Start the new node service
+Start the node service:

 ```
 sudo systemctl start node.service
 ```

-Now we need to ensure our service was started successfully.
+Verify the service started successfully:

 ```
 sudo systemctl status node.service
 ```

-If all has gone well, we should be greeted with an output that states the service as `active`
+The output should show the service as `active`:

 ![active](/img/nodeserviceactive.png)

-If it is active, we need to then enable the service so it automatically runs on system startup.
+If the service is active, enable it to run automatically on system start-up:

 ```
 sudo systemctl enable node.service
 ```

-You will see that a symlink has been created for the service
+A symlink will be created for the service:

 ![symlink](/img/enabledsymlink.png)

-Once this is done, systemd will ensure that the `cardano-node` is running the way we specified in the background, ready to use.
+The systemd service will now ensure that `cardano-node` runs in the background as specified.

-Just to make sure, query the tip of the chain:
+Query the tip of the chain to verify synchronization:

 ```
 cardano-cli query tip --testnet-magic 2
 ```

-Hopefully you are in sync!
+Confirm the node is in sync:

 ![sync](/img/querytipinsync1.png)